book cover

 Notes

 This is a guide to making a fruit and cheese platter.
-You can pick any cheese and fruit you want to include on your platter.
+You can pick any cheese and fruit you want to include on your platter.ย

-We recommend using seasonal fruit when possible.
+I recommend using seasonal fruit when possible.

 Nutrition